edumorlom/nuMom/README.md

 - Important information about safe sex practices, STDs.
 - Timelines of childhood development milestones for feeding and immunizations.
 - Locations, contact information, and a description of services for important facilities, such as clinics and shelters.
-- Information information and resources to aid in applying for WIC and Medicaid
+- Important information and resources to help apply for WIC and Medicaid
 - The ability to record documents, appointments, immunizations, and references for doctors
 - Reminders for recorded appointments